johnlam90/aws-multi-eni-controller/charts/aws-multi-eni-controller/README.md

 spec:
   nodeSelector:
     ng: multi-eni
-  # Specify multiple subnet IDs - one will be selected
+  # Specify multiple subnet IDs - ENIs will be created in ALL subnets
   subnetIDs:
   - subnet-xxxxxxxx
   - subnet-yyyyyyyy
   securityGroupIDs:
   - sg-xxxxxxxx
-  deviceIndex: 2
+  deviceIndex: 2  # This is the base device index, will be incremented for additional ENIs
   deleteOnTermination: true
-  description: "ENI with multiple subnet options"
+  description: "ENI with multiple subnets"
 ```

 You can also use multiple subnet names: